cyverse-de/cyverse-de.github.io/design/notifications.md

 easily support different handlers for different types of updates if we wish to do so at some point in the future.
-Backwards compatibilty will be maintained by using `notification` as the category and placing the current notification type in the update type field, so all app updates that are posted to the notification publishing route in the REST API will automatically have a routing key of `events.notification.update.apps'.
+Backwards compatibilty will be maintained by using `notification` as the category and placing the current notification type in the update type field, so all app updates that are posted to the notification publishing route in the REST API will automatically have a routing key of `events.notification.update.apps`.
 This may be slightly confusing, but it's a good way to ensure that all backwards compatible notifications are managed by the same handler.

 Once the event recorder receives a message, it has to decide what if anything to do with the message.
 If the event